Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

-Based on this, we propose the following novel loss function where depth per pixel is used as weight during the calculation of reconstruction error as a depth-weighted mean squared error to enable depCAE to enforce equivalent importance to both near and far pixels.
+Based on eq. \ref{eq_KZ}, we propose the following novel loss where depth $Z$ is used as weight during the calculation of reconstruction error as mean squared error to enable the methods to enforce equivalent importance to both near and far pixels.

-where, $I$ is the input pixel, $O$ is the reconstructed pixel, $Z$ is the pixel depth, $S$ is the spatial size, $W$ represents the number of frames in a window and is termed as the window size and $N_e$ is the total number of pixels in a window.
-In the depCAE method, $W$ = 75 and $N_e$ = $75\times64\times64 = 307200$.
-Empirically, we found that using a weight $Z$ in equation (\ref{eq_loss}) gave better performance than the weight $Z^2$.
-The weighted-depth loss function helped the method to treat both the near and far behaviours of risk events with similar importance, which in turn helped to reduce false positives.
-The depth map was estimated using the work by Ranftl et al. \cite{ranftl2021vision}.
-During testing, the depth-weighted mean squared error was used as anomaly score for detecting behaviours of risk.
+where, $Z$ is the depth weight, $I$ is the input pixel, $O$ is the reconstructed pixel, $S$ is the spatial size, and $W$ represents the number of frames in a window. $N_e = W \times S \times S$ is the total number of pixels in a window.
+The weighted-depth loss helped the method to treat both the near and far behaviours of risk events with similar importance, which in turn helped to reduce false positives.
+The dense prediction transformer \cite{ranftl2021vision} was used to estimate the depth map during both training and testing.
+During testing, the depth-weighted loss was used as anomaly score for detecting behaviours of risk.

 \textbf{Threshold Determination:} In an anomaly detection approach, it can be challenging to determine an operating threshold due to the absence of anomalous samples in the training set.
 As discussed in Section \ref{subsec_dataAnnt}, the data was annotated for other unusual activities, such as large objects, crowded scenes and other infrequent activities in the training set.
-Due to the unusual nature of these annotated activities relative to the activities of daily living in a dementia unit, we propose to treat these activities as proxy outliers to create a proxy validation set to determine the threshold.
-Following a similar approach as Khan et al. \cite{khan2023empirical}, we chose the training reconstruction error with maximum F1-score on proxy validation set as the operating threshold.
+We propose to treat these activities as proxy outliers to create a proxy validation set to determine the threshold.
+We first create two sets: inliers ($I$) and proxy outliers ($O$).
+The set $I$ is composed of all the training windows.
+The set $O$ is comprised of windows annotated as other activities.
+Thereafter, $I$ and $O$ are further divided into (90\%-10\% split): training ($I_t$, $O_t$) and validation ($I_v$, $O_v$) sets \cite{khan2023empirical} (see Figure \ref{fig_validationset}).
+A method is trained on $I_t$, and the reconstruction error of all the windows in $I_t$ is determined.
+Then, each reconstruction error is chosen as an intermediate threshold, and the corresponding F1-score is calculated using the proxy validation set, which is the combination of $I_v$ and $O_v$.
+The reconstruction error with the highest F1-score on the proxy validation set is chosen as the threshold for testing.